groenator/iptvboss-docker/README.md

 IPTVBoss is pre-installed via apt in the `/usr/lib/iptvboss` directory.
 You can customize its configuration and settings.
 Users can play videos with audio enabled by default.
 It includes the option to configure Cronitor to monitor the local cron jobs.
-View the instructions below to enable Cronitor monitoring.
+View the instructions below to enable Cronitor monitoring. rclone is also installed in the container to allow users to sync their IPTVBoss data to a cloud storage provider.

 ## Prerequisites